Dedeyd70/Inventory_Xpress/README.md

 Use the application to manage products effortlessly.

 ## Technologies
-Frontend: HTML5, CSS3, and JavaScript
+Frontend: HTML5, CSS, Bootstrap and JavaScript
 Backend: Express.js, Node.js, and SQLite

 ## Demo: